kaonkaon/eses/README.md

 ```
 After that, you can use `man eses` to view the man page.

+#### Config File
+upon first run, the config file will be generated under `/home/$USER/.config/eses/`

+script will automatically generate the directory and config file with default configuration inside if theres no config directory and/or config file. no worry i get you

 ## Contribute
 please contribute something, even adding comment is appreciated